thomas-vincent/pyhrf/doc/sphinx/source/index.rst

 Overview
 --------

-PyHRF is a set of tools for within-subject fMRI data analysis, focused on the characterization of the hemodynamics.
+PyHRF is a set of tools for within-subject fMRI data analysis, which focuses on the characterization of the hemodynamics.

 Within the chain of fMRI data processing, these tools provide alternatives to the classical within-subject GLM estimation step.
 The inputs are preprocessed within-subject data and the outputs are statistical maps and/or fitted HRFs.